A Garden That Keeps On Giving

-A sustainable garden is the gold standard for a homeowner.
-It provides a beautiful and natural setting to highlight and enhance the look of the house, provides niches and nooks for privacy and play, and can provide bounty for the kitchen.
+A sustainable garden is a gold standard for a homeowner.
+It provides a beautiful and natural setting to highlight and enhance the look of the house, provides niches and nooks for privacy and play, and can provide a bounty for the kitchen.

-Development of the soil is the tedious but necessary part of the process, but leads to the rewarding part: the selection and planting of the garden.
+Development of the soil is the tedious but necessary part of the process but leads to the rewarding part: the selection and planting of the garden.
 The choices for plantings are almost overwhelming with every size, shape, color, and texture imaginable available.
 The good news is that they can be broken down into about several general types to consider.